Valuation Semirings: Discrete Valuation Semirings

-$(1) \Rightarrow (4)$: According to the definition of discrete valuation semirings, $S$ is an MC semiring.
-Also by Proposition \ref{idealsofdvs}, we know that $S$ is quasi-local and its unique maximal ideal $J$ is nonzero and principal generated by an element $t\in S$ such that $v(t) =1$.
-On the other hand, we have seen that any ideal of $S$ is principal and by \cite[Proposition 6.16]{Go2}, $S$ is a Noetherian semiring, in particular it satisfies ACCP property and by Lemma \ref{nonunit}, $\bigcap_{n=1}^{\infty} J^n = (0)$, since $t$ is nonunit ($v(t) = 1$).
+$(1) \Rightarrow (4)$: Let $S$ be a discrete valuation semiring.
+It is clear that $S$ is an MC semiring.
+Also by Lemma \ref{idealsofdvs}, we know that $S$ is quasi-local and its unique maximal ideal $J$ is nonzero and principal generated by an element $t\in S$ such that $v(t) =1$.
+On the other hand, any ideal of $S$ is principal.
+So by \cite[Proposition 6.16]{Go2}, $S$ is Noetherian and in particular it satisfies ACCP.
+Now since $t$ is nonunit (because $v(t) = 1$), by Lemma \ref{nonunit}, $\bigcap_{n=1}^{\infty} J^n = (0)$.